10 Ways to Avoid Rent to Own Pitfalls

 Be sure to check the history of the home as well.

-Be sure that the seller is actually the one that owns the home.
+Be sure that the seller is actually the one that owns the home and not a scammer.
 You can check with the county assessor for property tax records.

 Most of the information is public record in county offices.
 Feel free to call anyone about public records requests.